 LEAN is a drug, fixed by mixing Cough syrup that often contains substances such as codeine; which is an Opioid drug, Promethazine; an antihistamine with potentially sedating effects that, in combination with opioids, could markedly impair motor functioning. see more on Lean , components and substances.

 This new cool is also referred to as purple drunk, Sizzurp, Dirty Sprite, Purple lean, Purple drunk and commonly as Lean Drink.
 Unlike other hard drugs, lean is Mixed with a soft drink, mainly a soda or a carbonated drink, Then a fuse of candy is added to give its flavour and signature Purplish colour.

 On the 5th of September, we followed up and interviewed a group of teenagers, who agreed to speak to us about LEAN.
 Here is a reenactment of the interview.

 The Zombies of Nairobi, That’s what they call themselves.
 We asked Timothy* (Names have been changed to conceal identity ) to explain the pen name;

 ” Its because of how it makes you feel; Drowsy and in a trance-like state, you have no idea of whats going on and you feel like you are in ‘heaven’ so its like being a zombie, You see..”

-According to Stella* Lean is her way of getting away, from a world she terms as Unbearable, ruthless and unforgiving.
-She is addicted to a few other drugs, like weed but according to her Lean is her favourite.
+According to Stella* Lean is her way of getting away, from a world she terms as Unbearable, ruthless, and unforgiving.
+She is addicted to a few other drugs, like weed but according to her Lean is her favorite.